Actindo-AG/Documentation/DataHub/UserInterface/02a_Attributes.md

 - [EDIT]
   Click this button to edit the selected attribute.
 This button is only displayed if the checkbox of an attribute is selected.
 Alternatively, you can click directly a row in the list to edit an attribute.
-  For detailed information, see [Edit an attribute](../Integration/01_ManageAttributes.md#edit-an-attribute).

 - [DELETE]
   Click this button to delete the selected attribute.
 This button is only displayed if the checkbox of an attribute is selected.
-  For detailed information, see [Delete an attribute](../Integration/01_ManageAttributes.md#delete-an-attribute).

 The list displays all attributes.
 Depending on the settings, the displayed columns may vary.
 All fields are read-only.